-The traditional development literature has considered various non-psychological channels through which cash-on-hand may affect productivity.
+The traditional development literature has considered various nonpsychological channels through which cash on hand may affect productivity.
 Among these, our design rules out the possibility that our effects operate through investments in traditional human capital (because of the time horizon) or physical capital (because all tools are provided at work).
 This leaves physiological channels, such as nutrition and sleep.

-Nutrition.
-While the workers in our sample are poor, they are not at subsistence; for example, at baseline, 94% of our sample reported not missing any meals in the previous week.
-However, to the extent that the increased food expenditures affect nutrition, there are two categories of potential pathways for how this may impact productivity.
-First, according to the biological and medical literatures, one potential pathway-a change in worker's nutritional stock-is unlikely to produce effects overnight (e.g., Gómez-Pinilla, 2008).
-This is consistent with prior development work that indicates slower-moving or no effects of increased caloric intake on productivity (Schofield, 2020; Park and Kim, 2024).
+1. Nutrition.
+Although the workers in our sample are poor, they are not at subsistence; at baseline, 94% of our sample reported not missing any meals in the previous week.
+However, to the extent that the increased food expenditures affect nutrition, there are two categories of potential pathways for how this may affect productivity.
+First, according to the biological and medical literatures, one possible pathway-a change in worker's nutritional stock-is unlikely to produce effects overnight (e.g., Gómez-Pinilla 2008).
+This is consistent with prior development work that indicates slower-moving or no effects of increased caloric intake on productivity (Schofield 2020; Park and Kim 2024).

 The second, more plausible channel is short-run blood sugar increases for workers who would otherwise feel hungry at work.
 Once workers arrive at the worksite, there are no differences among them in food intake; there are no snacks from outside, and any food consumed is provided by us.
 Consequently, the primary way through which increased food purchases could generate biologically driven changes in productivity overnight is through breakfast consumption.
 We undertake two tests for such a story, shown in Table VII.
-First, using data from the expenditure survey, we find no evidence of increased breakfast consumption, including whether workers had breakfast, how much, and what they are (Cols.
-1-5).
+First, using data from the expenditure survey, we find no evidence of increased breakfast consumption, including whether workers had breakfast, how much, and what they ate (columns (1)-(5)).
 This appears to be because in this setting, breakfast consumption is fairly inelastic; almost all workers (98%) in the control group report eating breakfast, and almost everyone (94%) reports eating a particular rice dish that is common in the area.
-Second, if workers experience blood sugar spikes due to increased breakfast consumption, or if they feel more full from eating a larger dinner the night before, we would expect these effects to wear off by the end of the workday, especially as all workers are provided the same food in the afternoon.
-However, we find persistent (and perhaps increasing) impacts of the interim-pay treatment throughout the day, including the last couple of hours of the workday (Cols.
-6-9).
+Second, if workers experience blood sugar spikes due to increased breakfast consumption, or if they feel more full from eating a larger dinner the night before, we would expect these effects to wear off by the end of the workday, especially because all workers are provided the same food in the afternoon.
+However, we find persistent (and perhaps increasing) effects of the interim-pay treatment throughout the day, including the last couple of hours of the workday (columns (6)-(9)).

-Sleep.
+2. Sleep.
 An additional physiological channel through which the cash infusion could have affected workers is via improved sleep.
 At endline, we asked workers to rate sleep quantity and quality.
-Control workers report sleeping about 7 hours per night on average.
-We find no evidence for an increase in the number of hours of sleep (Appendix Table A.17 Col. 1), or self-reported sleep quality (Cols.
-2-3).
+Control workers report sleeping about seven hours a night on average.
+We find no evidence for an increase in the number of hours of sleep (Online Appendix Table A.17, column (1)), or self-reported sleep quality (columns (2) and (3)).
 The estimated effects are small in magnitude and insignificant.
-Moreover, Bessone et al. (2021) do not find evidence of changes in worker productivity due to increased night sleep in a low-income sample in urban India, which may be related to the low quality of sleep in low-income contexts (Rao et al., 2021).
+Moreover, Bessone et al. (2021) do not find evidence of changes in worker productivity due to increased night sleep in a low-income sample in urban India, which may be related to the low quality of sleep in low-income contexts (Rao et al. 2021).

-7.3 Mechanisms: Summary and Discussion
+VII.C.
+Mechanisms: Summary and Discussion